HattaPauzi/mympv/README.md

 # mympv
-My personalized mpv scripts that works for both Windows and Linux
+My personalized mpv scripts that works for both Windows and Linux platform

 # Introduction
 This repo contains several scripts that I have gathered to make mpv works best for my personal needs.